darinz/DL/02_Neural_Network/05_skip_connections.md

 ## Residual Networks (ResNet)

+> **Intuition:** Instead of forcing each layer to learn a completely new transformation, ResNet lets the layer focus on learning the "difference" (residual) from the identity.
+This makes learning easier and more stable.

 ### Core Idea

 Instead of learning $`H(x)`$, learn the residual $`F(x) = H(x) - x`$, where $`H(x)`$ is the desired underlying mapping.